Who we became

 Technically, he was shooting at his twin brother, Ben—and I think it was just BBs—but I was standing with Ben, so I had to take cover, too.
 I had only recently become friends with the twins, even though we were all from the same little town.
 The Hancocks were in one sixth-grade class at Midway Elementary School, and I was in the other.
 And until that year, I went to the Presbyterian church, and they went to Midway Christian.
 That’s how people in tiny towns settle into groups.

-But in 1969, I started doing stuff with the CYF youth group at the Christian Church, led by a young minister, Bill McDonald.
+But in 1969, I started attending CYF youth group meetings at the Christian Church, led by a young minister, Bill McDonald.
 They were doing fun stuff, while everything at my family’s Presbyterian church was a bit sleepy.
 And let me tell you: A lot of the fun stuff centered on the Hancock twins.

 In one way, they were like the Hungarian pillbugs in “A Bug’s Life.”
 Where the cartoon twins were tumblers, though, the real-life twins were talkers.
 Ben was a charmer, and Don could rationalize anything.
 But what the Hancocks had in common with Tuck and Roll, the pillbugs, was that they would start fighting at the drop of a hat: fisticuffs, wrestling, or even riflery.